 Loft: -Noun:

-top floor of a business building, storage place, or manufacturing plant, typically made up of wide open, non partitioned floor area.
+1. An top floor of a business building, storage place, or manufacturing plant, typically made up of wide open, non partitioned floor area.

-terrace or platform erected over a great room and utilized particularly for sleeping.
+2. A terrace or platform erected over a great room and utilized particularly for sleeping.

 Based on which area of the country you're living in, or even which part of the world, you probably identify a loft with the first definition.
 The idea that comes to mind in this example may be the movie “Ghost”, which depicts a Chicago-style loft which seems like a warehouse, with open-exposed supports, brick rooms, towering ceilings and plenty of windows.
 With this thought in your mind you might be greatly disappointed when you arrive at the apartment to find that the majority of lofts don’t resemble that in any way.